Ramiz Mehdiyev: Later career

 In 1988, Mehdiyev was made department director of the Institute of Political Research for the Azerbaijan National Academy of Sciences.
-In the 1980s and 1990s, he was a deputy to the Supreme Soviet of Azerbaijan SSR elected twice.
+In the 1980s and 1990s, he was a deputy to the Supreme Soviet of Azerbaijan SSR, elected twice.
 In 1993, Heydar Aliyev was elected President of Azerbaijan (now an independent country) and Mehdiyev was subsequently elected to the National Assembly of Azerbaijan.
-On February 7, 1995, Aliyev appointed Mehdyiev to be the Head of the Presidential Administration of Azerbaijan.
-This move was thought to be partially influenced by Aliyev's desire to keep a close-knit group of Nakhchivan advisors to consolidate power in the region.
+On February 7, 1995, Aliyev appointed Mehdiyev to be the Head of the Presidential Administration of Azerbaijan.
+This move was thought to be partially influenced by Aliyev's desire to keep a close-knit group of Nakhchivan advisers to consolidate power in the region.

 In 2007, Mehdiyev was selected to be a full member of the Azerbaijan National Academy of Sciences (ANAS).
 He is also Chairman of the Editorial Board of the "Philosophy and Social and Political Sciences" journal published by the Azerbaijan Philosophy and Social-Political Sciences Association (AFSEA).

-According to the decree signed by the President of the Republic of Azerbaijan Ilham Aliyev on September 8, 2020 on amending the decree "On approval of the new composition of the Pardon Commission under the President of the Republic of Azerbaijan", the chairman of the Pardon Commission under the President of the Republic of Azerbaijan Ramiz Mehdiyev was dismissed.
+According to the decree signed by the President of Azerbaijan Ilham Aliyev on September 8, 2020 on amending the decree "On approval of the new composition of the Pardon Commission under the President of the Republic of Azerbaijan", the chairman of the Pardon Commission under the President of the Republic of Azerbaijan Ramiz Mehdiyev was dismissed.
 Head of the Presidential Administration of the Republic of Azerbaijan Samir Nuriyev was appointed the new chairman.

 Academic works and writings

 Mehdiyev is the author of over 250 scientific articles on social phenomena, economic development, and philosophy and dialectics, focusing on the post-Soviet development of Azerbaijan.
 He has also published over 20 books, 7 of which have been translated to different languages.
 These include: Interethnic relations at the end of the 20th century (his second doctoral thesis), Realities of Azerbaijani genocide, Dialectics of development of Azerbaijan, Azerbaijan: historical heritage and philosophy of independence, Philosophy textbook, Azerbaijan: Calls for globalization, Parliament elections of 2005: preliminary analysis, Ideas, opening the paths to civil society, On the path of national ideology, statehood and independence in two volumes, On the path to democracy, and Determining the development strategy: modernization course.

-Mehdiyev has been awarded with the Order of the Red Banner of Labour, the Order of Glory (Shohrat Order) and was elected a member of New York Academy of Sciences in 2001.
+Mehdiyev has been awarded with two Orders of the Red Banner of Labour, the Order of Glory (Shohrat Order) and was elected a member of New York Academy of Sciences in 2001.